 - Turmeric is a superfood that’s known to treat pain, stiffness, and inflammation thanks to its active compound, curcumin.

 While many factors that cause OA are out of your control, certain lifestyle changes may reduce your risk of developing this disease and offer long-term relief if you’ve been diagnosed with OA.

 A healthy diet can be an Osteoarthritis natural treatment and will improve your health in many ways.
 Certain foods can be particularly beneficial for patients with osteoarthritis.
 OA-friendly foods include citrus fruits, broccoli, garlic, low-fat dairy products, fish rich in omega-3 fatty acids, plant-based oils, and nuts.
 To help reduce inflammation avoid alcohol, artificial sweeteners, sugar, saturated fats, trans fat, salt, rice, and white bread.

 Exercise can strengthen the muscles that stabilize your joints over time, which can protect against damage.
-While exercising with joint pain and stiffness can be difficult, it’s one of the most effective treatments for the improvement movement and reducing pain associated with osteoarthritis.
-Bike rides, swimming, yoga, walking, and tai chi are all excellent types of exercises for OA since they are low impact and aerobic, improve flexibility, and use slight resistance.
+While exercising with joint pain and stiffness can be difficult, it’s one of the most effective treatments for the improvement of movement and reducing pain associated with osteoarthritis.
+Bike rides, swimming, yoga, walking, and tai chi are all excellent types of exercises for OA since they are low impact, aerobic, improve flexibility, and use slight resistance.

 Weight maintenance can take pressure off your joints and improve their health and function.
-For each pound you lose, you could be taking the three to six pounds off your joints.
+For each pound you lose, you could be taking three to six pounds off your joints.

 If you’re interested in learning more about medical cannabis and natural treatments for osteoarthritis, talk to a holistic doctor only at Heally.